Flint Wagon Works: Durant

 Impressed by Durant's success the Flint Wagon Works directors invited Durant to invest in their own company on the condition that he participate in its management.
-By this time, 1911, Durant had organised General Motors to hold not only Buick but Cadillac, Olds, Oakland and other successful automobile businesses.
+By this time, 1911, Durant had organized General Motors to hold not only Buick but Cadillac, Olds, Oakland and other successful automobile businesses.

 Terminal difficulties

 Flint Wagon Works was in severe financial difficulties by the beginning of 1911.
 Some months following that offer Durant paid them just $10 and bought Flint Wagon Works from its shareholders along with all its assets and liabilities.
 Wagon manufacture continued.

 Spin-offs

 Little Motor Car Company

 Durant used those assets of Flint Wagon Works that were still useful to manufacture Little cars.
 William H. Little's Little Motor Car Company was incorporated on October 19, 1911, by Charles M. Begole, William S. Ballenger Sr, William H. Little (1876-1922), and Durant with a capital of $1,200,000.
 A.B.C.
 (Alexander Brownell Cullen) Hardy (1869-1946) was appointed to manage the Little plant.

 The same week Durant's other project, Chevrolet Motor Co of Detroit was incorporated with $100,000 capital stock.
 Its incorporators were: Louis Chevrolet, William H Little and Durant's business confidant and son-in-law, Dr Edwin R Campbell.